Andriy Kolodyuk: Since 2022

 In 2022, after the Russian invasion of Ukraine, Andriy Kolodyuk co-founded with Jan Thys the Free Ukraine Foundation, a non-profit in Belgium to assist Ukrainian people and businesses affected by the war.

 In the aftermath of the Russian invasion, Andriy Kolodyuk initiated the 'Support Ukrainian startups NOW' program through the FREE Ukraine Foundation and UVCA, aiming to aid IT entrepreneurs in Ukraine and their families affected by the war.
 Within the initiative 24 startups remaining in Ukraine got an average funding of $5,000 each, alongside creating a catalog of Ukrainian startups with high investment potential to connect them with global investors.

 In 2022, during the Davos World Economic Forum, the Ukrainian Venture Capital and Private Equity Association (UVCA) organized a Round Table titled "The Ukraine Redevelopment and Recovery plan."
 This event brought together leading international institutional and venture investors including Brian Kaufmann from Viking Global Investors, Jürgen Rigterink of the EBRD, and representatives from Oaktree Capital Management and Hedera Hashgraph, along with over 10 other investors, discussed the resilience and investment needs of the Ukrainian IT sector amidst the war.
 The UVCA introduced tools for investment realization and plans to draw foreign investment into critical sectors like energy, water purification, and healthcare.
 Kolodyuk highlighted the urgency of implementing practical projects for joint investments, estimated at a $1 trillion opportunity, to provide critical infrastructure and support for cities affected by the war, underlining the launch of an investment platform to facilitate these endeavors.

 Kolodyuk has emphasized the importance of the private and venture capital industry in executing the Ukrainian Redevelopment and Recovery plan, known as the Marshall Plan for Ukraine.
 He advocates for the plan to be supported by portfolio companies and SMEs in addition to macroeconomic aid for Ukraine, highlighting the critical role of private investment in the country's recovery and development.

+On February 2, 2026, Kolodyuk and his partner Jerome Leclanche co-hosted the AI in Defence Summit, which featured a keynote from Andrius Kubilius.

 Political activity

 In November 2004, Kolodyuk was a participant in the Orange Revolution and participated in the Hi-Tech march in support of democracy and truth.

 From 2005 to 2010, he headed the Information Ukraine Party.
 He supported the position that Ukraine has no effective and coordinated legislative framework for the development of an ICT industry.

-After the 2006 parliament elections, he decided to leave politics.
-He later said that in two years in politics he gained experience more than 10 years in business.

 During the Revolution of Dignity, Kolodyuk was one of the organizers of the IT tent on the Independence Square in Kyiv.